Abyss-W4tcher/ab4yss-wr4iteups/SPIP 4.1.2 Vulnerabilities/How to easily setup SPIP with docker-compose/README.md

 ---

 /!\ The spip_loader is now compressed into a phar archive.
 The problem was that I couldn't managed to setup with it, as the browser was trying to download the PHP file `spip_loader.php/index.php` and not display them.
 I had to make a trick to extract the phar archive and obtain the plain PHP files.
 Unfortunately, all the spip_loader files are in the root directory, because it doesn't give us the opportunity to choose the spip install location.
-It shouldn't disturb you while browsing the SPIP directory, because the PHP files are listed after directories.

 ## Ressources